SirUli/homeassistant-magicmirror/magic_mirror/README.md

 Using the menu you can navigate to the full Home Assistant UI, handy for tablets.
 ![Using menu to access ha layer](https://raw.githubusercontent.com/SirUli/homeassistant-magicmirror/master/magic_mirror/mm-ha-menu.png)

 ## MagicMirror² configuration and user manuals

 The add-on does not configure MagicMirror² for you.
 When it starts it will create a default configuration file in your Home Assistant configuration directory.

-Under the root of the Home Assistant directoy a folder called `magicmirror` will be created.
-Uner that there will be three more folders.
+Under the root of the Home Assistant directory a folder called `magicmirror` will be created.
+Under that there will be three more folders.
 These are

 * config - Contains the config.js and example.
 * css - Any custom css changes will be copied over.
 * modules - Any custom modules will be copied over.

 When the addon starts it will copy these settings into the container and start the MagicMirror² process.
 If you edit or update these you will need to restart the MagicMirror² addon in the Home Assistant interface.

 If you use the modules folder in the Home Assistant configuration make sure you have done a `npm install` as it is just copied across.

 For more information about configuring MagicMirror², please go to [https://magicmirror.builders/](https://magicmirror.builders/)

 ## Embedding into Home Assistant